 Options for Culling

-If the culling process still seems far too barbaric for you, there are a few options.
+If the culling process still seems far too barbaric for you, there are a few other options.
 The first is to set up another aquarium (or two or three) to house the fry.
 Separate them early to give them as much room to grow as possible.
 Keep in mind that unless you plan to get rid of these fish, you are likely to have even more fish on your hands once they grow to adults and start reproducing.